 Onto ages 3 and 4 - the child's foot is rapidly changing... you may notice some in-toeing, out-toeing, toe walking, or excessive stumbling.
 Children this age don’t have the ability to compensate for biomechanical forces and issues like adults do.
 Their pediatrician may tell you that the child will grow out of it.
 Even so, what most commonly happens is that kids just develop the ability to compensate for those biomechanical forces and the mechanics lead to problems down the road.
 Identifying issues early and putting a child into a custom foot support, called an orthotic, when needed will allow the kid to develop around a more mechanically correct position.
 Because of this, the correction that an orthotic device provides to a child may become permanent.
 Not all kids need orthotics, but if you are at all concerned you should have them examined by a podiatrist who treats children.

 School age- Now kids start wearing shoes that look more like your adult shoes.
 Many athletic shoe companies will make sizes for children.
 You should also buy a shoe according to the activity, just like you do for adults.
 For instance a running shoe for kids who enjoy running (not playing, I’m talking about running).
 The rule of thumb is to have about a half inch between the longest toe and the end of the shoe.

 Your child’s feet are crucial to their happiness.
 If you see your kid sitting out during a game, not wanting to play, getting tired when you are at the museum, wanting to ride or be carried...it's usually a sign that their feet are causing them pain.
 First check to see if the shoes are too small, if they have a blister, something in their shoe or another obvious problem.
 If nothing seems to show on the surface, stop in and a podiatrist who can usually set your mind at ease and get your child off on the right path.
-Make an appointment by calling 630-834-3668 or by clicking here.
+Make an appointment by calling 630-834-3668.